ahsanihlwn/RennsObjectEngine/README.md

 ## 12. Important Notes

-* RSS must be loaded before creating any widgets
+* RENSS must be loaded before creating any widgets
 * Defining `width` and `height` is recommended for layout stability
 * Default transition is `0.25s ease`
 * `elastic-drag` is active only while pressing and dragging